-Now comes the most interesting part: the tips!
+Now comes the most interesting part: the tip!

-I understand that even they claim it “free walking tour”, it’s nice of us to give the guide some tips, at least enough for a typical lunch.
-But as tips is something people do willingly, I personally don’t thing it’s a good idea to ask for a certain amount of money that you wish.
+I understand that even they claim it “free walking tour”, it’s nice of us to give the guide some tip, at least enough for a typical lunch.
+But as tip is something people do willingly, I personally don’t think it’s a good idea to ask for a certain amount of money that you wish.

 Sadly he did.

-The Brazilian couple started first, giving him 100 CZK as a tips.
-He looked at them, hesitated a little bit, and said “Thank you, it’s very nice of you, but since you are a couple, I expect you to give me 200 CZK!”
+The Brazilian couple started first, giving him 100 CZK.
+He looked at them, hesitated a little bit, and said: “Thank you, it’s very nice of you, but since you are a couple, I expect you to give me 200 CZK!”